 Parents providing home instruction to their children may arrange to have their children instructed in a group situation for particular subjects but not for a majority of the home instruction program.
-Where groups of parents organize to provide group instruction by a tutor for a majority of the instructional program, they are operating a nonpublic school and are no longer providing home instruction.
-Substantial equivalency of a nonpublic school program is not determined pursuant to Section 100.10 of the Regulations of the Commissioner.
+Where groups of parents organize to provide group instruction by a tutor for a majority of the instructional program, they are operating a religious or independent school and are no longer providing home instruction.
+Substantial equivalency of a religious or independent school program is not determined pursuant to Section 100.10 of the Regulations of the Commissioner.

 - Must parents file a health inspection report or fire inspection report?

 No. This is not required in the case of home instruction.

 - Must home instruction take place on days and during the times of day when school is in session?